ehildt/acap/README.md

 With this, you have everything you need to make the ACAP your own and harness its full potential to power your applications and drive business growth.

-`Get in touch with us if you're eager to contribute to ACAP and show your support, or show some love by treating us to a beer or coffee.
-We appreciate any form of collaboration and generosity!`

 ## Example Use Cases

 One example use case for ACAP could be serving base64-encoded images to web clients.
 This setup allows for dynamic switching of content on the fly, similar to how it is commonly done in a content management system (CMS).
 Of course, this capability is not limited solely to images.